Himeji Castle (Himeji-jō) is perhaps the finest extant example of Japanese castle architecture.

 Traveling in Japan in 2024: What to Expect

 Join Amy Osaki for a newly designed trip exploring the heritage of Japan.
 Step into thousands of years of Japanese history.
-Visit Nijo Castle, Himeji Castle, and Matsue Castle, three of only twelve remaining samurai castles from the 17th century in Japan.
+Visit Nijo Castle (the former residence of the Tokugawa shogun) and Himeji and Matsue Castles, two of only twelve remaining samurai castles from the 17th century in Japan.
 Delve into masterworks of Japanese gardens in Kyoto where you’ll visit temple gardens as well as the home of a famous garden designer.
 Plunge into the riches of 21st century art during a two-night stay at the Tadao Ando-designed Benesse House on Naoshima, an island in the Seto Inland Sea.
 While there, travel to the neighboring art islands of Teshima and Inujima.
 Visit remote centers of art and gardens at the Adachi Museum and the Ohara Museum.
 In the interior of Shikoku you’ll visit two temples (Temples 71 and 75) that are part of the Shikoku 88 Temple Pilgrimage, an eleven hundred year old, 800 mile long route that encircles the island.
 This pilgrimage is closely associated with the life of Kōbō Daishi, a eighth century Buddhist monk born near Temple 75 in the year 774.
 (During your time in Kyoto you’ll visit Toji, an eighth century temple that is also significant to the life of Kōbō Daishi).
 This trip is timed to catch fall in Japan, and if the vagaries of weather permit, we’ll be able to enjoy the spectacle of crimson Japanese maple leaves.
 Whether this is your first trip to Japan (or one of many) you’re invited to join Amy for an experience that combines the well-known attractions of Japan with lesser-known adventures off-the-beaten-path.

 The 2014 Heisei Chishinkan Wing of the Kyoto National Museum designed by Yoshio Taniguchi.